Russia accused of training German neo-Nazis

 - Government department of the Soviet Union, which translates as the Committee for State Security.
 It was responsible for intelligence operations, carrying out a role similar to that of the CIA.

-- A central fortress in a city, used to refer to a complex in Moscow with five palaces and four cathedrals.
-The Russian government is run from within this citadel.
+- A central fortress in a city, refers to a complex in Moscow with five palaces and four cathedrals.
+The Russian government is run from within it.

-- People belonging to a political organisation whose beliefs are inspired by or reminiscent of Nazism.
+- People belonging to a political organisation whose beliefs are inspired by or similar to Nazism.

-- The North Atlantic Treaty Organisation was founded in 1949 to unite Western democracies in Europe and North America against the perceived growing threat of the USSR.
+- The North Atlantic Treaty Organisation was founded in 1949 to unite Western democracies in Europe and North America against what was seen as the growing threat of the USSR.
 It now has 30 members.

 - Imitating the conditions of something, especially as a training exercise.

-- Cathedral city in Southern England.
+- City in Southern England.
 In 2018, a former Russian double agent who lived there, Sergei Skripal, was the subject of an assassination attempt.

-- Upset the stability of (a region or system); cause unrest or instability in.
+- Upset the stability of (a region or system); cause unrest.